 Heavy gold plating has been submerged for longer in the plating solution, sometimes multiple times leaving a layer of 2.5 microns thick.
 This option is much more durable and has longevity.

 Gold Vermeil is more regulated and is specifically sterling silver that has been heavy gold plated on top, usually in 18k gold fineness.

 White Gold Plating or Rhodium Plating is used to brighten solid white gold jewelry.
 Gold, as you know, is a yellow metal.
 When it is alloyed (mixed) with other white metals it turns white in color - but still has a yellow tint.
 Jewelers will use rhodium (a durable, bright white metal) to electroplate over the gold to give a purer finish.
 Rhodium also is a harder metal than gold and will add strength to the surface - almost like armor.

 Barrier Plating is a process of using a stronger metal like nickel or rhodium to create a “base coat” before the final metal is plated onto the piece of jewelry.
 This assists in preventing tarnish and adding durability to the finished product.

 Are you still there?
 I know it's a lot but we're going to pull it all together!
 I promise!

-When I was building out the plating process for Christina Kober Designs, I wanted it to be something that not everyone was doing - I wanted the durability of the rhodium as the barrier layer and the longevity of the ultra heavy layer of gold plating to finish the process - because it was important to provide affordability but also a quality product that I was happy to wear myself and have my name on.
+When I was building out the plating process for Christina Kober Designs, I wanted it to be something that not everyone was doing - I wanted the longevity of the ultra heavy layer of gold plating to finish the process - because it was important to provide affordability but also a quality product that I was happy to wear myself and have my name on.
 While the gold plated pieces of Christina Kober jewelry is more of an investment than other brands, I want it to be something you will wear for years to come.